fleetdm/fleet/docs/Using Fleet/MDM-migration-guide.md

   ...
 ```

-Add URLs to your logos that look good on a dark background and light background in the `org_logo_url` and `org_logo_url_light_background` keys respectively.
+Add URLs to your logos that are visible on a dark background and light background in the `org_logo_url` and `org_logo_url_light_background` keys respectively.
 If you only set a logo for one, the Fleet logo will be used for the other.

 4. Run the fleetctl `apply -f fleet-config.yml` command to add your configuration.